-Did you know that someone turning 65 years old today has a 70 percent chance of needing long-term care in their remaining years?
+Did you know that people turning 65 today have a 70 percent chance of needing long-term care in their remaining years?

 Unless you have planned for long-term care costs, you will be expected to pay out-of-pocket for those services until you qualify for Medicaid.
 With limited exceptions, Medicare and other health insurance will not be enough to safeguard you or your assets when the time comes.